Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/6-checking-for-events/+page.md

     *   Remove the volume: `docker volume rm <volume_name>` (e.g., `docker volume rm marketplaceindexer_postgres_data`). **Caution:** This permanently deletes the data stored in the volume.
 5.  **Restart the Indexer:**
     *   Run the command to start the indexer again: `rindexer start indexer`.
-    *   Observe the logs.
-Rindexer will likely attempt to connect to the database, fail (as it was removed), and then automatically use `docker-compose` (or similar mechanism defined in its configuration) to recreate and start the Postgres container and its volume.
+    *   Observe the logs. rindexer will likely attempt to connect to the database, fail (as it was removed), and then automatically use `docker-compose` (or similar mechanism defined in its configuration) to recreate and start the Postgres container and its volume.
 It will then initialize the database schema (create tables) and begin indexing from block 0.
 You might see logs indicating it found historical events if any occurred before block 0 on your fresh Anvil instance, or it might simply start processing from block 0 upwards.

 This reset procedure ensures that both the local blockchain and the indexer start from a synchronized state (block 0).

 ## Key Takeaways

-*   Indexers like Rindexer listen for smart contract events on the blockchain and store processed data, often in an external database.
+*   Indexers like rindexer listen for smart contract events on the blockchain and store processed data, often in an external database.
 *   In local development using ephemeral chains like Anvil (which reset on restart), it's crucial to synchronize the state of the indexer with the state of the chain.
 *   Failure to reset the indexer's persistent state (stored in the database volume) after restarting the local chain can lead to the indexer delaying processing of new events due to its "safe reorg range" logic, as it waits for the new chain height to surpass its last recorded height.
-*   The reliable way to reset the Rindexer's state when using Docker is to stop the indexer, stop and remove the database container (`docker kill`, `docker rm`), remove the associated Docker volume (`docker volume rm`), and then restart the indexer.
+*   The reliable way to reset the rindexer's state when using Docker is to stop the indexer, stop and remove the database container (`docker kill`, `docker rm`), remove the associated Docker volume (`docker volume rm`), and then restart the indexer.